Kris-Nale314/ByteMeSumAI/README.md

 ---

 <p align="center">
-<strong>Your AI is only as good as the documents it processes.</strong><br>
+<strong>Document architecture is the foundation of effective RAG systems.</strong><br>
-Make document processing a strategic advantage with SumWiseAI.
+ByteMeSumAI: Building the blocks for semantically-aware document processing.
 </p>